XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Authorized Trust Lines

-The XRP Ledger's Authorized Trust Lines feature (formerly called "Authorized Accounts") enables a gateway to limit who can hold that gateway's issuances, so that unknown XRP Ledger addresses cannot hold the currency the gateway issues.
+The XRP Ledger's Authorized Trust Lines feature (formerly called "Authorized Accounts") enables a gateway to limit who can hold that gateway's issued currencies, so that unknown XRP Ledger addresses cannot hold the currency the gateway issues.
 Ripple feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming XRP Ledger balances for value in the outside world.
 (You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the XRP Ledger.)

 For more information, see [Authorized Trust Lines](authorized-trust-lines.html).